OmegaArmadillo/Portfolio/College Repositories/README.md

 407 (Andorid Development) : Includes my Android apps done in Kotlin which also includes the use of APIs

 460 (Web Development) : Includes C#, ASP.NET, Javascript, JQuery, Bootstrap, and SQL

+Introduction to C : Includes various projects done in C

+Introduction to Java : Includes various projects done in Java